top of page

 What Would a 4 Day Work Week Look Like?

-Some companies embracing four day work weeks employ the 100-80-100 model.
+Some companies that have employed four day work weeks use the 100-80-100 model.

 Which Countries Work Four Day Weeks?

-Taking the lead, Iceland became the first country to adopt four day work weeks.
+Taking the lead, Iceland became the first country to implement four day work weeks.
 Between 2015 and 2019, Iceland's Association for Sustainable Democracy (Alda) conducted the world's largest work experiment.
 This groundbreaking study involved 2,500 participants across multiple industries and aimed to establish a link between reduced working hours and improved productivity.

 By and large, the trial yielded successful outcomes that led to long-term benefits like improved worker well-being, focus and high business performance.